gabriel/MPMessagePack/README.md

 Objective-C implementation for [MessagePack](http://msgpack.org/).

+MessagePack is an efficient binary serialization format.
+It lets you exchange data among multiple languages like JSON.
+But it's faster and smaller.

 # Install

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries in your projects.